jinMori127/Multi-Ways-London-Weather-Prediction/README.md

 - output_dim = 9
 - lstm_num_layers = 3
 - dropout = 0.05
-We used Adam optimizer with learning rate=0.0001.
+We used Adam optimizer with learning rate=0.00001.

 **Loss Function:**
-  We use nn.L1Loss()
+  We use nn.MSE()

 **Note:** We figure out after a lot of tries giving a smaller learning rate enable the network to predict better.
 - num_epochs = 100